flolu/cents-ideas-old/README.md

 ### Read logs

 ```
+kubectl get all
 kubectl logs <pod>
+kubectl apply -f <file or folder>
+kubectl delete all --all
 ```

 // FIXME create script to automatically build, tag and push docker images